Top 9 Market Research Websites (2024 Guide)

-Exploding Topics offers one of the best ways to learn about and track early industry trends.
-You can skip challenging (and time-consuming, tedious) trend monitoring, and avoid expensive market research agencies — and instead, discover new products, technologies, startups, trending topics, and other business opportunities from our database.
+You can skip challenging (and time-consuming, tedious) trend monitoring, and avoid expensive market research firms — and instead, discover new products, technologies, startups, trending topics, and other business opportunities from our interactive database.

 Every trend that makes it through the two-step verification process is added to our database so you can start trend research knowing all data is sourced and vetted by industry experts.
 Then we offer several tools so you can find new trends in your area of interest, analyze the available trend data, and track saved trends.

-Now, let’s explain how to use our trend research features and gather insights to make data-driven decisions.
+Now, let’s explain how to use our trend research features and gather insights to aid in your market research process.

 Our platform is entirely self-service, so you can login and research new trends any time you wish.

-We also have extra filtering options so you can tailor results to your research goals.
-For example, you can sort by date to look at the most recent trends added to our database.
-Or, you can sort by status to look at just the most popular trends.
+We also have a number filtering options so you can tailor results to your research goals.
+For example, you can sort by "Discovered Date" to look at the most recent trends added to our database in that category.

-You can also access the search feature (from the database or the left-hand menu bar) if you want to look up trends you’ve already heard about.
+You can also access our improved search feature (from the database or the left-hand menu bar) if you want to look up trends you’ve already heard about.
 Type in any word or phrase and we’ll show you interest in the general category and other trends that relate to your search.

 So for example, say you’re curious about collagen peptides and want to see which collagen products are most popular — you could search “collagen peptides” to gauge interest in the product category…